 Team Services | TFS 2015 | Visual Studio 2015 | Visual Studio 2013

-You can use Source Control Explorer to browse and work with your codebase under version control.
+Use Source Control Explorer to browse file versions and work with your codebase under Team Foundation version control (TFVC).

 Open Source Control Explorer